nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Add task to a teachingAssistantBuddy**
+**Use case: Add task to a module**

 **MSS**

-1. User requests to add a task to a teachingAssistantBuddy in System
+1. User requests to add a task to a module in System
-2. System deletes the task from the teachingAssistantBuddy
+2. System deletes the task from the module

    Use case ends.